Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Esther was a fallible queen.
 She was a sinner saved by grace just like you and just like me.
 Yet her life, as one who delivered God's people, foreshadows and points to the life of Jesus Christ, the ultimate Redeemer, Deliverer, and Protector of His people.
 And He is perfect, spotless and sinless.

 Yet although He was, and is, and always will be innocent – perfect, holy, righteous in every regard – He was unlawfully crucified.
 And His heavenly Father seemed silent.
 It seemed that way to those who mocked Him.
-They called out, “If you are the Son of God, come down from the cross.” “…He saved others; He cannot save himself.
-He is the King of Israel; let Him come down now from the cross, and we will believe in Him.”
-(Matthew 27:40, 42).
+They called out, “If you are the Son of God, come down from the cross.” “…He saved others; he cannot save himself.
+He is the King of Israel; let him come down now from the cross, and we will believe in him.”
+(Matthew 27:40, 42)

 It also seemed as though God was silent to those who wept and grieved, the disciples and Mary and the others with them.
-But it didn't only seem as though God was silent to those who witnessed the crucifixion of Jesus Christ.
+But it didn’t only seem as though God was silent to those who witnessed the crucifixion of Jesus Christ.
 It seemed that way to Jesus, too.
-His last words included that agonizing cry recorded in Matthew 27:46: “About the ninth hour Jesus cried out with a loud voice, saying, ‘Eli, Eli, lema sabachthani?” that is, “My God, My God, why have You forsaken Me?’”
+His last words included that agonizing cry recorded in Matthew 27:46: “About the ninth hour Jesus cried out with a loud voice, saying, ‘Eli, Eli, lema sabachthani?” that is, “My God, My God, why have you forsaken me?’”

 But it was a rhetorical question.
 The eternal Christ knew He would be forsaken by His Father.
 The justice of God demands that the penalty for sin be paid.
 The perfect justice of the perfectly righteous God required that the curse of your sin and mine be borne.
 God would not be just if there was not a perfect payment for your sins and mine.